sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 Key                       : id

 id                        : key {state}
-alarms                    : Total active alarms in database {uint64}
+alarms                    : Number of active alarms in database {uint64}
-critical                  : Total alarms of severity 'critical' in database {uint64}
+critical                  : Number of alarms of severity 'critical' currently in database {uint64}
-major                     : Total alarms of severity 'major' in database {uint64}
+major                     : Number of alarms of severity 'major' currently in database {uint64}
-minor                     : Total alarms of severity 'minor' in database {uint64}
+minor                     : Number of alarms of severity 'minor' currently in database {uint64}
-warning                   : Total alarms of severity 'warning' in database {uint64}
+warning                   : Number of alarms of severity 'warning' currently in database {uint64}

 127.0.0.1:6379[6]> hgetall "ALARM_STATS|state"
  1) "alarms"